msgpo/patchfoo/README.md

 - `ooo`: if true, use `ssb-ooo` to try to fetch missing messages in threads. also can set per-request with query string `?ooo=1`. default: `false`
 `codeInTextareas`: if `true`, render markdown code blocks in textareas. if `false`, render them in `pre` tags. default: `false`
 - `nav`: array of nav links.
 Each item may be a string, object or special value.
 Special values are `"searchbox"` and `"self"`, which are the search field box, and link to the current feed id's page, respectively.
 Any other string is interpretted to be a link to the page of that name prefixed with a forward slash.
 An object may have properties `name` and `url`, and that will be interpretted as a link with given name and URL (with `toUrl` conversions applied). default is the list in the readme above.
+- `dir`: name of directory in `~/.ssb/` to use for patchfoo things. default: `"patchfoo"`.
+- `scriptDir: name of directory in patchfoo's directory (as set by `patchfoo.dir` config option above) to use for user scripts. default: `"script"`.

 ## TODO